At the gates of the Low Monferrato, the “city of the seven towers”, the severed bell tower and Tinca Gobba Dorata: Valfenera to discover.

-It covers an area of 22.04 km² and has a population of about 2400 inhabitants.
+It covers an area of 22.04 km² and has a population of approximately, 2400 inhabitants.

 Food and wine and typical products.